arangodb/arangodb/README.md

 The supported data models can be mixed in queries and allow ArangoDB to be the aggregation point for your data.

-To get started, try one of our 10 minutes [tutorials](https://www.arangodb.com/tutorials) in your favourite programming language or try one of our [ArangoDB Cookbook recipes](https://docs.arangodb.com/cookbook).
+To get started, try one of our 10 minutes [tutorials](https://www.arangodb.com/tutorials) in your favorite programming language or try one of our [ArangoDB Cookbook recipes](https://docs.arangodb.com/cookbook).

 For the impatient: [download](https://www.arangodb.com/download) and install ArangoDB.
 Start the server `arangod` and point your browser to `http://127.0.0.1:8529/`.